Carlos Batara – Immigration Lawyer header image

 In some instances, if an immigration office is extremely busy, there may be a delay even for immediate relatives.
 But in general, their cases move faster than applications under the visa preference system.

 Also, be aware that there are special meanings for who qualifies as a spouse or child.
-For instance, an immigrant common law spouse may meet the requirements for spouse, and step-children and adopted children likewise have distinct rules for qualifying as children.
+For instance:

 Since “visas” and “green cards” have similar meanings, it’s easy to get confused over their differences.